lfcipriani/sign_in_with_twitter_sample/README.md

 Data persistence is achieved with [Daybreak](http://propublica.github.io/daybreak/) gem and a default `db/signin.db` is used to store tokens and user info.

 At frontend side, I tried to keep it simple and just used Twitter bootstrap.
 All views and layouts are in `views` folder.

+I built this app using ruby 2, but it may work in other versions as well.
+Let me know if you have any problems to use it.